8ta4/blog/drafts/Google Nuked Our Playwright Tool.md

 We built [this command-line tool](https://github.com/8ta4/extension) to install and configure extensions automatically.
 The tool used Playwright and the Chrome DevTools Protocol (CDP) connection to do its job.
 It was handy for setting up new environments.

 Then a Chrome update killed that connection.
-It looks like Google [disabled connecting over CDP for the default Chrome data directory](https://developer.chrome.com/blog/remote-debugging-port).
+It looks like Google [disabled connecting over CDP for the default Chrome data directory](https://developer.chrome.com/blog/remote-debugging-port), which seems to be part of the same update that was messing with u/ppp258 in this thread the other day.

 I almost gave up on the tool.